eldridgea/blog/content/post/raspberry-pi-soundbar-soundmachine.md

 title = "Raspberry Pi Soundbar Soundmachine"
 +++

+***UPDATE: I now have volume control working with some help from [CEC-O-Matic](https://cec-o-matic.com).
+I've added one file and updated the relevant code snippets below.***

 I have a TV in my bedroom with a soundbar, and I like to sleep with whitenoise on, but light from the TV screen keeps me awake.
 I’ve been using a phone app, but this week I decided to us a Raspberry Pi 0W to automate turning on _just_ the soundbar, turning on some whitenoise, and  being able to remote control that with my [Home Assistant](https://www.home-assistant.io/) installation.

 I first got a [Raspberry Pi 0W](https://www.raspberrypi.org/products/raspberry-pi-zero-w/) which is the Raspberry Pi 0 that includes WiFi onboard.
 I then installed [Raspberry Pi OS](https://www.raspberrypi.org/downloads/raspberry-pi-os/) (previously known as Raspbian).